sanity-io/sanity-plugin-media/README.md

 <details>
 <summary>How does the plugin determine what should uploaded as a <code>sanity.imageAsset</code> or <code>sanity.fileAsset</code>?</summary>

 - The plugin will look at files' MIME type.
-All files of MIME type `image/*` will be uploaded as `sanity.imageAsset`, everything else as `sanity.fileAsset`.
+All files of MIME type `image/*` will be uploaded as `sanity.imageAsset`, everything else as `sanity.fileAsset`
 - This means that it's not possible to upload images as `sanity.fileAsset` via the plugin.
-In the rare case that you do need images to be treated as files, consider uploading them outside of the plugin.
+In the rare case that you do need images to be treated as files, consider uploading them outside of the plugin

 </details>